seibeldb/getdata-009-course-project/CodeBook.md

 #Study Design

 The raw data represents measurements taken while 60 subjects performed 6 different activities (e.g walking).
 There are thousands of rows of observations because many measurements were taken during the period that each subject performed each activity.
 In addition to the two category values (subject.ID and activity.code), there were 561 numeric value metrics for each observation.
-The data was recorded by a Samsung cell phone carried by the subject at waist level and originated from the accelerometer and the gyroscope within the cell phone.
+The data was recorded by a cell phone (Samsung Galaxy S II) carried by the subject at waist level and originated from the accelerometer and the gyroscope within the cell phone.
 Although there were only 6 metrics originally recorded in each observation, the raw data study team used time window sampling and sosphisticated data analysis to create a total of 561 feature value metrics for each observation.
 In addition, the observations were divided into two separate files, one for training and the other for testing.

 To understand the technical meaning of the raw data columns, please consult the raw data meta data which is located in this github branch, in the folder "RAW-Metadata".
 It provides technical descriptions of the 561 feature meanings and the methods or concepts used by the raw data team.
 Further technical understanding is outside the scope of this project.